oroconnor/oroconnor/WaterPortfolio.md

 - Software Testing

 ### For More Info
-For more info on work history, coursework, and how to contact me: [LinkedIN](https://www.linkedin.com/in/owenroconnor/?trk=opento_sprofile_details)
+For more info on work history and coursework: [LinkedIN](https://www.linkedin.com/in/owenroconnor/?trk=opento_sprofile_details)
+You can reach me at: oroconnor@gmail.com